Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 The CFO wants to identify how many interactions with the AI agents are abandoned on a given day as compared to resolved conversations.
 Too many abandoned sessions might indicate that Copilot Studio credits are being used inefficiently by end users.

-### QUESTION 1
+### QUESTION 1 💩

-Which <mark>**two components in the custom AI agent design should the CFO evaluate**</mark> in the quarterly agent analysis?
+Which <mark>two components in the **custom AI agent design should the CFO evaluate**</mark> in the quarterly agent analysis?
 Each correct answer presents part of the solution.

 NOTE: Each correct selection is worth one point.